All Episodes

 And they will harass, they'll intimidate.

-But they're also protecting themselves, because if they happen not to get it, and you did get that particular malady, then they could be sued.
+Remember, the doctors made money off of that, but they're also protecting themselves because if they happen not to get it and you did get that particular malady, then they could be sued.

-So, they protect themselves.
+So they protect themselves.

 In other words, they really press you very hard on certain things, not for your sake, for their sake.